How Hot is Too Hot: Air Conditioning for Pets

 With its directional front flap, you can also direct the refrigerated cool air right where your pet needs it most.
 Direct the air upwards if they’re on a couch, or downwards if they’re a smaller pet or prefer to sleep on the ground.

 The COOL FOCUS has gentle cooling, enough so that Buddy can feel the wind in his fur, along with a remote control to adjust the temperature and cooling speed as needed.
-Since the unit uses just 300 Watts of electricity it needs 75% less power to run than the smallest standard portable air con units, making it an energy-efficient and cost-effective solution to keep your best friend cool.
+Since the unit uses just 300 Watts of electricity it needs at least 75% less power to run than the smallest standard portable air con units, making it an energy-efficient and cost-effective solution to keep your best friend cool.